-In this paper we present The RealTime Platform Middleware (RTPM), an architecture for prototyping realtime multimodal I/O projects.
+In this paper we present The RealTime Platform Middleware (RTPM), an n architecture forsupporting the development of complex, prototyping distributed realtime collaborative Haptic Applications.multimodal I/O projects.

-Multimodal applications often require a distributed implementation to meet disparate temporal and platform needs.
-RTPM provides an extendable, deviceindependent, network-transparent interface to a set of user I/O devices which eases application integration across different operating systems.
+Complex HapticMultimodal aApplications often require a distributed implementation across multiple computers in a network to fulfill meet the timedisparate temporal and platform constraint for haptic rendering and visualization processes.needs.
+RTPM

+The Real Time Platform Middleware (RTPM) is a Distributed Object Computing (DOC) middleware that provides an extendable, device-independent, and network-transparent interface to a collection set of user I/O devices which. eases application integration across different operating systems.

-RTPM consists of a framework based on Common Object Request Broker Architecture (CORBA) and a custom Virtual Device abstraction that exports real devices' functionality to user processes.
-It offers two mechanisms (Client/Server and Consumer/Supplier) for communication between user processes.
+RTPM consists of a framework that usesbased on Common Object Request Broker Architecture (CORBA) and a custom Virtual Device abstraction.
+The Virtual Devicethat is the component that is the front end for the real device and exports its real devices' functionality to the userClient applicationsprocesses.
+The RTPM framework It offers two mechanisms ( Client/Server and Consumer/Supplier) mechanism for communication between between user components processes in a complex Haptic Application.